-- Students must be provided with a clothing and equipment list prior to the activity. - A process must be established to check student clothing and equipment prior to the trip. - Determine that all necessary clothing and footwear are included prior to departing on the excursion. - Clothing (in layers where appropriate) and footwear (that is, closed-toed shoes that provide traction when on land) appropriate for the activity, location and environmental conditions must be worn. - Dry change of clothing kept in a watertight bag/container. - Rain gear is encouraged. - Articles (for example, jewellery and clothing) that could become tangled, caught or cause injury or restrict the student in the event of an emergency must not be worn - When long hair poses a safety risk it must be secured.
+- Determine that all necessary clothing and footwear are included prior to departing on the excursion.
+Clothing (in layers where appropriate) and footwear appropriate to the activity, location and environmental conditions must be worn.
+Rain gear and/or a dry change of clothing kept in a watertight bag/container must be accessible. - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.